protontypes/open-sustainable-technology/README.md

 - [The Global Environmental Multiscale Model](https://github.com/ECCC-ASTD-MRD/gem) - An integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada.
 - [ClimateMachine.jl](https://github.com/CliMA/ClimateMachine.jl) - Climate Machine: an Earth System Model that automatically learns from data.
 - [atlas](https://github.com/ecmwf/atlas) - A library for numerical weather prediction and climate modeling.
-- [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
-- [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
-Development of the model is managed through this GitHub site.
 - [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) - Provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
 CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
 - [hector](https://github.com/JGCRI/hector) - An open source, object-oriented, simple global climate carbon-cycle model.
 - [pyhector](https://github.com/openclimatedata/pyhector) - A Python interface for the simple global climate carbon-cycle model Hector.